-Jessica Thomas is currently attending the University of South Florida in St. Petersburg and matriculating towards a B.A. in English – Professional/Technical Writing.
+Jessica Thomas is a graduate of the University of South Florida in St. Petersburg and matriculating towards a B.A. in English.
 She has worked and edited for USFSP’s The Crow’s Nest and Fashion Fierce magazine; and is currently a blogger/reporter with Gen Y Hub.
 Jessica started writing at a very young age, having her very first poem published at the age of 14 in Young Florida Writers ’99.
 She also participated in journalistic summer programs at USFSP’s Poynter Institute.
 Aside from writing, she has participated in both musical theatre and opera.
 Jessica is also a member of the Florida Writer’s Association and NAMI (National Alliance on Mental Health).

 Jessica’s specialties include informative, inspirational, and awareness writing with particular emphasis on human rights; and she blogs passionately about her experiences with yoga, mental illness awareness, spirituality, and life in general.
 When she is not writing for the Hub or attending classes she is usually gaming, fire walking, watching True Blood, or reading.